unfulvio/wp-php-console/README.md

 An implementation of [PHP Console](https://github.com/barbushin/php-console "PHP Console") as a [WordPress](http://www.wordpress.org) plugin.
 Use Chrome Dev Tools to debug your WordPress installation!

-<sup>Note: this is the development repository.
-If you download a zip from the master branch here you'll also need to build the plugin using `npm install` and then `grunt build` since it uses composer to manage dependencies.
-Or you can simply download the packaged plugin in the latest publicly released version from [wordpress.org]((https://wordpress.org/plugins/wp-php-console/)) and you'll be ready to go.</sup>

 ## Description

 > PHP Console allows you to handle PHP errors & exceptions, dump variables, execute PHP code remotely and many other things using [Google Chrome extension PHP Console](https://chrome.google.com/webstore/detail/php-console/nfhmhhlpfleoednkpnnnkolmclajemef) and [PHP Console server library](https://github.com/barbushin/php-console).

-This implementation of PHP Console makes easy to debug a WordPress installation from Chrome browser JavaScript console and test any WordPress specific function or class (including those introduced by your active theme and plugins!) from a terminal.
-You can run any PHP or WordPress specific function and inspect results, catch errors and warnings with call stack trace straight which will be displayed in the Chrome JavaScript console.
-You can do PHP debugging alongside your JavaScript debugging in one place, without having PHP to print errors and warnings in your HTML page.
+This implementation of PHP Console is a handy tool to make it easier to test on the fly any WordPress specific function or class (including those introduced by your active theme and plugins!) from a terminal and inspect results, catch errors and warnings with complete call stack trace straight from the Chrome JavaScript console.
+In other words, besides debugging, you can execute PHP or WordPress-specific PHP code straight from the terminal and print PHP variables in Chrome Dev Tools JavaScript console along with your normal JavaScript debugging and testing.
+Keep everything in one place, without leaving the browser to check for your logs or writing temporary PHP test code on a PHP file and refresh your browser page.

 [![Download from WordPress.org](https://github.com/nekojira/wp-php-console/blob/master/assets/wordpress-download-btn.png)](https://wordpress.org/plugins/wp-php-console/)

 ## Installation

-Note: you will need PHP 5.4.0 minimum version on your machine or server to run this plugin.
+Note: you will at least PHP 5.4.0 or above installed on your machine or server to run this plugin.

 1. First, install [Google Chrome extension PHP Console](https://chrome.google.com/webstore/detail/php-console/nfhmhhlpfleoednkpnnnkolmclajemef) from the [Chrome WebStore](https://chrome.google.com/webstore/search/php%20console?_category=extensions).
 Make sure the PHP Console Chrome extension is enabled through [chrome://extensions/](chrome://extensions/ "chrome://extensions/").